georgeflug/insomnia-plugin-save-variables/README.md

 ![Image 2](/images/image-2.png)

-3. Notice there is no variable defined.
+3. The Live Preview shows there is no variable defined.
 Fix that by clicking "Manually Update Value" and entering "blue" or a color of your choice.
 Now the variable shows the value that you entered.